jmathet/GreenSDN/README.md

 ## Network IP adresses
 IP networks in a ```k=4``` fat-tree topology.
+The idea is the following : to create different sub-network depinding the position in the fat-tree topology.
+We decided to use ```10.0.0.0/8``` as network address.
+Then, each POD sub-network is identify throught the 8 following bits.
+The POD p is using the ```10.p.0.0/16``` network IP address.
+The next 8 bits are used to specify the number of the edge switch in the current POD, the IP address of this sub-network is : ```10.p.e.0/24```.
+Finally, the last 8 bits are used by the number of the host connected to the exdge switch e.

 <img src="network_GRAPH_16HOSTS(IP).png"
      alt="Markdown png"
      style="float: left; margin: 20px;" />

 ## Network default-path
+ Flow rules for downward traffic match the IP destination and send the traffic to the corresponding port.
+Every layer of switches only matches a certain number of bits of the IP address, this number corresponds to the netmask of the following sub-net.
+ The upward traffic is defined by: traffic that goes outside of the current sub-network.
+Here, only the source IP is used to balance the traffic on every links available.
+Once again, netmasks are used to reduced the number on flow rules.